hanabi/hanabi.github.io/Reference.md

 ### The Trust Finesse (A Situational Priority Finesse)

-* According to the *Priority* rules, as long as both playable options are not fully known, no *Priority Finesse* can be triggered.
+* According to the *Priority* rules, if both playable options are not fully known, no *Priority Finesse* can be triggered.
-* However, if playing one of the cards over the other would be really dumb, even if both options are not fully known, it can still triggered a *Finesse*.
+* However, even if this is the case, if playing one of the cards over the other would be really dumb, it should still trigger a *Finesse*.
 * This type of move is called a *Trust Finesse* to distinguish it from the case where both cards are globally known.
 * It is also possible to perform a *Trust Prompt*, a *Trust Bluff*, and so forth.
 * For example, in a 3-player game: